jausura/hubspot-react-module-template/README.md

 Notes:

 - _Assumes you already have hubspot CLI configured and authorized to a target account_
 - _You will probably want to rename project, app, and module.
-Project name and therefore link in template is set in hsproject file, not name of directory_
+Project name and therefore link in template is set in hsproject file, not name of directory, but app name is name of directory in template link not name in config_

 1. Clone repo
 2. cd into project and run `npm install`.